csc-training/summerschool/programming/fortran/docs/04_Modules.md

 # Modular programming

-- By now, we have implemented the whole application in a single file.
+- By now, we have implemented the whole application in a single file
 - Larger applications should be divided into small, minimally dependent *modules*
     - Aim is to build complex behaviour from simple self-contained components
     - Modules can be tested and debugged separately